NOAA-SWPC/Operations-Clock/README.md

 index.html points to utc-lcl.html as the preferred clock, but any of the other clocks can be used.

 The utc-lcl clock can be customized with your specific local timezone in the bottom left using the settings.js file.
-Samples are provided for eastern and central timezones.
+Samples are provided for eastern and central timezones in the config directory.

 Currently only local tz images available for EST, EDT, CST, CDT.
 More images can be made for other timezones.

+The countdown clock must be configured with a date in the settings.js file; see sample under config.